Duration of studies

 All courses last for one semester.
 In addition to courses, there are also practicums which are smaller in their workload and are focused on practical application and expansion of knowledge which comes from the core courses.
 There are also several courses from the field of humanities and they correspond to practicums in their workload.

 Course requirements involve homework, colloquia and final exams and they all count towards the final grade.
-Final exams are taken in exam terms.
-There are five exam terms during the academic year - in January, April, June, September, and October.
-Conditions for enrollment in the following years are expressed in the number of obtained ECTS credits.
+At least 30 and maximum 70 points can be acquired through activities and testing during the semester.
+The total number of points, which is 100, consists of pre-exam and exam tasks.
+Final exams are taken in exam terms which take place in January, February, April, June, July, August, and September.
+Conditions for enrollment in the following year are expressed in the number of obtained ECTS credits which are prescribed by the Law on Higher Education.

 At the end of the first year students who study Electrical Engineering and Computer Engineering choose one of the following study modules for the second year: